utmstack/collector-client-4j/README.md

 This method is a bidirectional stream used to receive collector's configurations asynchronously from the server and send confirmation back when received.
 This method is more complex than the others because needs that you implement you own action when receiving a configuration, to do that you must create a class that implements the `IExecuteActionOnNext` interface.
+This method try to recover itself after server reconnections, so, you don't have to worry about connect to server do all over again, but we strongly **_recommend to execute the code below in a separated thread_** to avoid unwanted interruptions.
 <br>**Imports**
 ~~~
 import com.utmstack.grpc.service.CollectorService;
 import com.utmstack.grpc.exception.CollectorServiceGrpcException;
 import agent.CollectorOuterClass.CollectorMessages;
 import agent.CollectorOuterClass.CollectorConfig;
+import agent.CollectorOuterClass.ConfigKnowledge;
 import agent.Common.AuthResponse;
 import com.utmstack.grpc.connection.GrpcConnection;
 import com.utmstack.grpc.exception.GrpcConnectionException;
 import com.utmstack.grpc.jclient.config.interceptors.impl.GrpcEmptyAuthInterceptor;
 import com.utmstack.grpc.service.iface.IExecuteActionOnNext;

+import io.grpc.stub.StreamObserver;
 ~~~
 <br>**Usage**<br>
 Create a class that holds the action to execute when a configuration is received, see an example below.